-Today's women travel to seek independence, adventure, and self-values (Seow and Brown, 2018; Osman et al., 2020).
-They search for ways to escape social pressure and have more freedom for self-development and self-identification (Y. Zhang & Hitchcock, 2017).
-Similarly, solo female travelers are portrayed more as gusty adventurers with money, time, and the desire to escape from their daily routine (McNamara and Prideaux, 2010; Yang et al., 2018b).
-Solo female travelers experience vearn feelings independence and seek self-identity, selfempowerment, and many things related to one's self, especially with the hope of gaining self-confidence and personal growth (McNamara and Prideaux, 2010; Osman et al., 2020).
+Today's women travel to seek independence, adventure, and selfvalues (Seow and Brown, 2018; Osman et al., 2020).
+They search for ways to escape social pressure and have more freedom for self-development and selfidentification (Y. Zhang & Hitchcock, 2017).
+Similarly, solo female travelers are portrayed more as gusty adventurers with money, time, and the desire to escape from their daily routine (Ejupi and Medaric, 2022; Yang et al., 2018b). female travelers Solo yearn to experience feelings of independence and seek self-identity, self-empowerment, and many things related to one's self, especially with the hope of gaining selfconfidence and personal growth (Ejupi and Medaric, 2022; Osman et al., 2020).
 Studies have indicated that women travel for various reasons.
-However, escape is the most common push factor for solo female travelers (Chiang and Jogaratnam, 2006; Seow and Brown, 2018).
-Middle-age female solo travelers state that they travel escape their usual environment and social pressures and be free from domestic responsibilities (Seow & Brown, 2018; Small, 1999).
+However, escape is the most common push factor for solo female travelers (Pereira and Silva, 2018; Seow and Brown, 2018).
+Middleage female solo travelers state that they travel to escape their usual domestic environment and social pressures and be free from domestic responsibilities (Seow & Brown, 2018).
 Women who travel in all-female groups also have opportunities to reconnect with their female friends and enhance their wellbeing (Gibson et al., 2012).

-2. Female Solo Travel Experiences
+Female Solo Travel Experiences

-Ryan (1997) defined the tourist experience as a set of activities from leaving home until one returns home.

-Travel experience is not separate but reflects tourists' everyday life (McCabe, 2002).
+Defined the tourist experience as a set of activities from leaving home until one returns home.
+Travel experience is not separate but reflects tourists' everyday life.
 Wilson and Little (2008a, p.182) stated that travel experiences are "gendered, sexualized, socially and culturally constructed, informed by economics, age and ability, and influenced by individual history and expectations."
 In the context of female travelers, the freedom from solo travel experience gives them space to discover themselves along the journey and reflect on their strengths and limits when returning home (Wilson and Harris, 2006).
 Some women do not recognize the meanings and benefits of their trips until they return and live their "normal" lives (Wilson and Harris, 2006).
-For many women, solo traveling is frightening; however, it is a way to experience new feelings and establish self-care (Chiang and Jogaratnam, 2006).
+For many women, solo traveling is frightening; however, it is a way to experience new feelings and establish self-care (Pereira and Silva, 2018).

-Travel experiences of women travelers are significantly influenced by social stigmatization (Zhang Hitchcock, 2017), strict social norms, familial responsibilities, the opinions of their families and friends (Wilson and Little, 2008), the perception of risks and vulnerability (Brown and Osman, 2017; Yang et al., 2019).
-These women attract more unwanted attention from men with vulnerable appearance, their which negatively affects their travel experiences.
+Travel experiences of women travelers are significantly influenced by stigmatization (Zhang social and Hitchcock, 2017), strict social norms, familial responsibilities, the opinions of their families and friends (Wilson and Little, 2008), the perception of risks and vulnerability (Brown and Osman, 2017; Yang et al., 2019).
+These women attract more unwanted attention from men with their vulnerable appearance, which negatively affects their travel experiences.
 Besides, the family's reputation also affects their experience while participating in public leisure activities (Seow and Brown, 2018).
 Their leisure participation is limited to the daytime to protect themselves and avoid dangerous situations during nighttime.
-It proves their responsibility to protect themselves as were socially constrained participate in certain activities (Wilson and Little, 2008).
-Mimi et al. (2011) interpreted solo travel as a way to test their abilities and prove their independent characteristic.
+It proves their responsibility to protect themselves as they were socially constrained to participate in certain activities (Wilson and Little, 2008).
+Yang (2021) interpreted solo travel as a way to test their abilities and prove their independent characteristic.